Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Mary Stone, Garden Dilemmas, Ask Mary Stone,Gardening tips, Garden Blogs, Stone Associates Landscape Design, Garden Blog,Northern New Jersey Landscape Designer, Birch Trees, Yellow Birch, Red Maple, Sycamore, Pin Oak, Black Willow, Sweetgum, Swamp White Oak, Flood tolerant Trees

-A friend from Stillwater stumped me when he asked what the plastic tubes are along routes 80 and 94.
-The plastic thingies look like tree tubes of sorts, but the mystery is, you can’t see any signs of trees.
-Curt (my better half) thought the tubes were part of a Superfund cleanup to vent toxic gas.
-In years past, waste was routinely dumped along rivers or open spaces.
-Congress initiated the Superfund program in 1980, and tons of cleanup is still ongoing.
+A friend stumped me when he asked what the plastic “thingies” were along routes 80 and 94.
+They looked like tree tubes, but you couldn’t see any signs of trees.
+I thought they may be part of a Superfund cleanup to vent toxic gas.
+In years past, industry waste was routinely dumped along rivers or open spaces.
+Congress initiated the Superfund program in 1980, and tons of cleanup is ongoing.

 Mary Stone, Garden Dilemmas, Ask Mary Stone,Gardening tips, Garden Blogs, Stone Associates Landscape Design, Garden Blog,Northern New Jersey Landscape Designer, Birch Trees, Yellow Birch, Red Maple, Sycamore, Pin Oak, Black Willow, Sweetgum, Swamp White Oak, Flood tolerant Trees